 --includePath |

-Add a Path column showing the folder location of each result row. |
+Add a PATH column with the folder location of each result row. |

 --includeContainers |